 At Recite Me we offer our very own Accessibility Toolbar, this can be added to your website as any traditional plugin would be.
 The tool covers a wide variety of accessibility needs.
 But, when looking specifically at how it can assist users with reading, the following benefits and features are provided:

 - Text-to-speech with a Screen Reader tool

 - Translate web content to over 100 languages

 - Ruler and Screen Mask to isolate sections of text

-- Colour contrast tool to alter text and background colour
+- Color contrast tool to alter text and background color

-- Alter font colour, type and size to make reading easier
+- Alter font color, type and size to make reading easier